Italy is an exceptional country with many secrets to discover – artisans, design, art and craftsmanship

 I hope that this guide will help you to find your own hidden Italian gem.

 Colourful and easily recognisable Venetian glass was invented in… (surprise, surprise) Venice.
 Craftsmanship and innovation go back to when Byzantine craftsmen escaped Constantinople during the Fourth Crusade in 1204.

-As these days the making process can be copied by anyone, aim for the following three brands: Pauly, Seguso (since 1397) and Barovier & Toso (since 1295).
-Their Venetian glass is not only made in Italy, but even at the same historical workshops in the city of Murano, Venice
+These days, the making process can be copied by anyone, aiming for the following three brands: Pauly, Seguso (since 1397) and Barovier & Toso (since 1295).
+Their Venetian glass is not only made in Italy but even at the same historical workshops in the city of Murano, Venice.

-Glassmaking skills apply to making eyewear too.
-Luxottica, located in Veneto is making eyeglasses and sunglasses for the majority of the world's luxury brands like Ray Band, Chanel, Valentino, Versace, Tiffany & Co and etc. Made in Italy does play well with the luxury brand image, no doubt.
+Glassmaking skills apply to the making of the eyewear too.
+Luxottica, located in Veneto makes eyeglasses and sunglasses for most of the world's luxury brands like Ray Band, Chanel, Valentino, Versace, Tiffany & Co and etc. Made in Italy does play well with the luxury brand image, no doubt.

 Interestingly, at some point, Luxottica was even making Google Glass too.

 In Italy, it is generally true that each region is specialising in one type of products.
 For example, in the centre of Italy, the region of Marche, is all about leather products.
 Ninety per cent of Italian made shoes are coming from this region.

 It is dotted with thousands of small, family-owned artisan workshops that make exceptional quality leather products, which are most often sourced by globally recognised brands.
 Some of these family businesses started creating their own brands too – check Bagatto, Nicola Benson and Cappelletti.